 cr_deploy_r() are covered below.

 To schedule an R script the steps are:

 The R script can hold anything, but make sure its is self contained with auth files, data files etc. All paths should be relative to the script and available in the source you choose to build with (e.g. GCS or git repo) or within the Docker image executing R.

 Uploading auth files within Dockerfiles is not recommended security wise.
-The recommend way to download auth files is to use the GKE encryption service, which is available as a build step macro via
+The recommend way to download auth files is to use Secret Manager, which is available as a build step macro via

 You may only need vanilla r or tidyverse, in which case select the presets “rocker/r-ver” or “rocker/verse”.